These classes will give you confidence and skills to help you in everyday life.

 Who is the course aimed at?

-For people with severe barriers to learning or learning difficulties who need extra support in the classroom who would like to improve their maths skills.
+For people with severe barriers to learning or learning difficulties who need extra support in the classroom who would like to improve their reading & writing.

 This course is for anyone who would like to build confidence and learn new skills.

 We welcome people from all parts of our community with the intention of offering an opportunity for people to improve their health and well being by being part of a friendly learning environment.